 Last but not least, there is the Fishmouth top surgery procedure which creates scars that radiate out from the nipple to create a non-anatomical layout of scars.
-Much like the Inverted-T or Buttonhole, there is a better chance of maintaining increased sensation, but more ability to obtain the flatness and tightness to the chest than with the Inverted-T approach.
+Much like the Inverted-T or Buttonhole, there is a better chance of maintaining increased sensation.
+However, with the Fishmouth technique, there's a greater ability to obtain the flatness and tightness to the chest than with the Inverted-T approach.

 Because the scars are not placed along the pectoral line, but often appear as horizontal lines inward and outward from the areola itself, this is a good option for many non-binary or other gender-expansive people.
 This can be a great option for patients who are more gender non-conforming and therefore do not wish to have what is typically called either a “male” or a “female” appearing chest.

 What do you need to get top surgery?